-ARC, through its operating subsidiaries, employs a combination of Company employees and contract labor to mine coal, process coal, and related functions.
-The Company is continually evaluating the use of Company employees and contract labor to determine the optimal mix of each, given the needs of the Company.
-Currently, McCoy's Carnegie 1 and 2 mines are run by contract labor, and the Company's various coal preparation facilities are run by contract labor.
+ARC, through its operating subsidiaries, employs a combination of Company company employees and contract labor to mine coal, process coal, and related functions.
+The Company is continually evaluating the use of Company company employees and contract labor to determine the optimal mix of each, given the needs of the Company.
+Currently, McCoy's McCoy Elkhorn's Carnegie 1 and 2 mines Mines and Perry's E4-1 mine and are primarily run by contract labor, and the Company's various coal preparation facilities are run by contract labor.

 The Company currently has approximately 11 employees, with a substantial majority based in eastern Kentucky.
-The Company is headquartered in Fishers, Indiana with six members of the Company's executive team based at this location.
+26 direct employees.
+The Company is headquartered in Fishers, Indiana with six four members of the Company's executive team based at this location.